We’d be happy to tell you more about applying to Elmhurst University as a military service member or veteran.

 Yes.
 You may apply for financial aid without any impact on your VA education benefits.
 To apply for financial aid, file the Free Application for Federal Student Aid (FAFSA).

 New claims typically take eight to 10 weeks for the VA to process.
 It may take longer, depending on current processing volume.

-To avoid delays or overpayment of VA education benefits, each VA benefit recipient is responsible for reporting any changes in status to the VA Certifying Official at Elmhurst College, including:
+To avoid delays or overpayment of VA education benefits, each VA benefit recipient is responsible for reporting any changes in status to the VA Certifying Official at Elmhurst University, including: